 Spring is officially here in the Northern Hemisphere but some days it feels like the season is pulling us in two different directions.
 One day it’s warm and I want to get up and go outside and yet other days, it’s wet and cold making me feel like cuddling up by the fire.
 Do you feel like that?

-As we transition from the cold winter and months of eating foods higher in fat and protein our body turns toward the lighter foods of spring.
+As we transition from the cold winter months of eating heavier foods with more fat and protein our body turns toward the lighter foods of spring.

 The high protein red lentils are cooked in an incredibly healing and flavorful broth full of turmeric, coconut, cumin, cinnamon, and cardamom.

 The considerable amount of turmeric lowers inflammation which just helps everything feel better.
 A recent study from UCLA indicates turmeric also improves your mood.
 You know me I’m always looking for foods that make me happy.

 Red lentils are a high protein and fiber legume but much easier to digest than other beans.

 Since I eat a mostly paleo diet lentils are the best type of beans for me to eat.
 Because they’re tiny they break down easily.
 I soak them to make them even more digestible, but that’s optional.
 They are so small they’ll cook up quickly even if their not soaked.

 Most of the ingredients for the soup are common items you’ll find in your pantry.
 The only item you may not have are the red lentils.

 Kale is an item you’ll want to get fresh.
 These days they have pre-washed baby kale in most supermarkets.
 I love it, no trimming, no washing.

 Kale is one of the most nutrient dense foods on the planet.
 Kale is also an natural mood booster.
 The folate and vitamin B6 in kale helps keep up your serotonin levels.
 Studies show low folate levels are linked to depression.
 It’s always better getting your vitamins from food rather than a supplement.